polito-webapp1/aw1-weeks-2024/week06/exercise.md

 ## Sort the answers by score

 Now, sort the table content by clicking on the "Score" header.
 For simplicity, a first click will sort the table from the highest to the lowest score value and a second click from the lowest to the highest.
+Even in this case, implement this job using an `EventListener`.
+You can associate the listener to the `<td>` of the interested row or you can assign it to a new inserted icon.